nim-lang/nimble/readme.markdown

 where ``$AppDir`` is ``~/.config/`` on Linux and ``C:\Users\<YourUser>\AppData\Roaming\`` on Windows.

-The format of this file corresponds to the ini format with some Nimrod enhancements.
+The format of this file corresponds to the ini format with some Nim enhancements.
 For example:

 ```ini